bigbizze/qbo/README.md

 - Multiple bugs were patched like not loading the `USER_INFO_URL` and `TOKEN_URL` correctly.
 - I have added a typescript definition file for the methods I personally needed to use.
 If anyone would like to contribute to this and add the rest of the types, please feel free to do so.
   - The types included so far are Customer, CustomerType, CompanyInfo and Employee.
+- All the tests are still using the callback api and need to be updated / are not currently working

 ## Installation